Fort William Henry French And Indian War

 Whatever the reasons, the attack was swift and brutal.
 The Native Americans fell upon the defenseless British soldiers and civilians, looting, scalping, and killing indiscriminately.
 Women and children were not spared.
 Some were taken captive, while others were murdered outright.

 Montcalm and his French officers attempted to stop the massacre, but they were largely unsuccessful.
-They were outnumbered and outmaneuvered by the Native Americans, who acted with a ferocity that shocked even the French.
+Plus, they were outnumbered and outmaneuvered by the Native Americans, who acted with a ferocity that shocked even the French.
 The chaos and confusion of the situation made it difficult for Montcalm to exert control over his allies.

 Aftermath and Legacy: A Symbol of Brutality and Resilience